Skip to content

 Scams often overlap.
 A suspicious text can lead to a fake login page.
 A marketplace sale can involve a fake payment email.
 A romance scam can become a gift card or crypto request.

-Start with the page that matches the first thing you noticed.
-If the issue is more about a specific site or app, compare the platform pages.
-If money moved, compare the payment pages.
+Use the first thing you noticed.
+If the issue is more about a specific site or app, check the site or app involved.
+If money moved, check the payment.

 Common questions